danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 ## Conclusion

 The refactor is done.
 The CSS is now layered, de-duplicated, uses a modern reset, and has a unified button system with all colors tokenized.
-And I can finally work on the design refresh I wanted to do in the first place.
+The design refresh followed shortly after, and having well-structured CSS made it easier.

 The technique described in this post turned a refactor that touched every CSS file in the project into a process where every phase ended with "all screenshots identical to baseline."
 That's not usually how CSS refactors feel.